edcull/planetfall/README.md

 **New campaign:** name your colony, choose a colonization agenda, create your 8-person crew (default roster, custom classes, or import existing characters).
 Backgrounds are auto-generated from rolled traits.

-**Continue campaign:** select a saved campaign and play through turns.
+**Continue campaign:** select a saved campaign, optionally review the colony log, and play through turns.
 Each turn follows the 18-step sequence with interactive prompts for player decisions.

+**Between turns:** view colony logs, search rules, export campaign history, undo/rollback to previous turns, or manage saves.

 ## Running Tests